Two DMV-Area Cake Decorators Are Auctioning Off a Custom Cake This Wednesday to Help Combat Racism | Washingtonian (DC)

 Why did they chose One DC to donate the winnings?

 Elan and Amilye tells us that when looking for the perfect place to donate the proceeds, they decided they wanted to find something local that would greater uplift the community they’re a part of.
-One DC started in the Shaw neighborhood, which is also where Buttercream Bakery resides, “and expands throughout the whole district to empower and educate lower income tenants to fight for the rights to equal equity no matter race, gender, or finances,” says Amilye, adding that “with the world climate so greatly affected by Covid-19, the idea of protecting ones’ home and safe space truly resonated with us and we’re so happy to be putting this together to further their mission.”
+One DC started in the Shaw neighborhood, which is also where Buttercream Bakery resides, “and expands throughout the whole district to empower and educate lower income tenants to fight for the rights to equal equity no matter race, gender, or finances,” says Elan and Amilye, adding that “with the world climate so greatly affected by Covid-19, the idea of protecting ones’ home and safe space truly resonated with us and we’re so happy to be putting this together to further their mission.”

 For more information, check out Buttercream Bakeshop’s Instagram page